 On the TMP, we use identical image descriptions and alt-text.
 These should be included in the image captions and in the platform's alt-text feature (if it has one).
 Follow the below guidelines for writing these image descriptions.
-For more information, you can read the full image accessibility on the TMP guidelines here, including sources and examples.
+For more information, you can read the full Image Accessibility policy on our website, including sources and examples.